jacobblum/simDRIFT/docs/source/quickstart-index.rst

     :align: center

-The signal can by analyzed by...
+The signal can by analyzed with the below script

 .. code-block:: python